GMAC GMAT™ Exam

 FMGE stands for Foreign Medical Graduates Examination.
 It is a licensure examination conducted by the National Board of Examinations (NBE) in India for Indian students who have completed their medical education abroad and wish to practise medicine in India.
 FMGE exam is conducted biannually in June and December for Indian and overseas citizens of India.
 The FMGE is a mandatory exam for foreign medical graduates to obtain registration with the Medical Council of India or the State Medical Councils.

 However, candidates with a postgraduate medical degree obtained in the countries of Canada, Australia, the United Kingdom, New Zealand and the United States of America are exempted from FMGE.
 The primary purpose of FMGE is to ensure that foreign medical graduates have the necessary knowledge and skills to provide safe and effective medical care to the Indian population.
 The FMGE exam is one of the toughest exams and it assesses the understanding and application of basic medical concepts and principles across various medical disciplines.
-Read the below article to know all the details about FMGE.
+Read the below article to know more about FMGE exam full form and all other details about FMGE.

 FMGE full form in medical is Foreign Medical Graduates Examination.
 The FMGE exam was first introduced in 2002 by the Medical Council of India (MCI), which is now known as the National Medical Commission (NMC).
 The purpose of the exam is to ensure that foreign medical graduates possess the necessary knowledge and competency to practise medicine in India.
 Since its inception, the FMGE exam has undergone several changes and modifications in terms of exam pattern, eligibility criteria, and passing criteria.
 The exam is conducted twice a year in June and December.